-7. The Critical Biodiversity Areas map for Maruleng
+7. The Critical Biodiversity Areas (CBA) map for Ba-Phalaborwa (2018)

 The CBA Map for the Municipality further updated the Mopani District Bioregional Plan (2016) in terms of (i) land cover, with associated CBA Map classification; and (ii) Protected Areas data.
-Land cover, in particular around urban and rural settlement areas, as well as mining and agricultural areas, were further refined and corrected (in 2018) based on available land cover and heads-up digitizing to more accurately reflect existing land cover.
+Land cover, in particular around urban and rural settlement areas, as well as mining and agricultural areas, were therefore further refined and corrected (in 2018) based on available land cover and heads-up digitizing to more accurately reflect existing land cover.
 For example, cleared areas that were previously indicated as CBA or ESA 1 were re-classified as ESA 2 or No Natural Remaining, thus representing actual site conditions.
 The Protected Areas, as reflected in the Mopani District Bioregional Plan, were updated to reflect the current Protected Areas in the Municipality, as per the South African Protected Areas Database (SAPAD) (DEA, 2013/14).

-8. The vegetation map (with modification)
+8. The Vegetation map (with modification)